KannonZenetism/zenetism-field-physics/zenetism/canonical-stabilization/symbolic-reflections/symbolic-reflections-registry-alignment-packet.md

 | Garden | S1 | Orientation field | Aligned |

 **Cascade / Continuum / Conflation:** The file groups Christ, Vishnu, and Orienting Logos as L₅ figures and treats Lucifer, Serpent, and Prometheus as facets of one Nyxean principle.
 Replace the first group with individually labeled office / bearer / cultural-articulation modes and the second with separate cultural station / office correspondences.
 No figure becomes its principle.
 Use Logos Continuum only for the qualified persistent Logos name.
-**Function-bearing:** "Christ / Orienting Logos as L5 Theon manifest" is nonconforming.
+**Function-bearing:** "Christ / Orienting Logos as L5 Theon manifest" (canonical L₅) is nonconforming.
 State Christ's singular full personal office-function bearing and keep Orienting Logos, Theon, and the bearer distinct.
 Vishnu receives cultural office-correspondence wording.
 **Distal Apprehension:** Spurious gnosis, mirroring, and Serpent / Prometheus knowledge-taking require one explicit no-transfer paragraph.
 The inverse apprehends contour; no centropic essence, light, charge, or generative interiority crosses.
-**Soul / Essence:** The L₁–L₄ Soul / Spirit discussion is usable if Spirit is defined locally.
+**Soul / Essence:** The L₄–L₁ Soul / Spirit discussion is usable if Spirit is defined locally.
 Reserve essence for L₅ / L₀ and return.
 **Terminology:** Use inverse arc for IL₅–IL₁ motion and Khaonic Tree for the full inverse structure with root relation.
 Replace severed source-fidelity with reflexive fracture / occluded fidelity.
 Rewrite terminal dispersive exhaustion under A17.
 Replace Source, saturation, union, and polarity language.
 **Prose / Formatting:** Compact and readable.
 Body repair is more important than formatting; headings already conform.
 **Cross-registry conflicts:** S1's older Moon / Khaonic Arc note reinforces the file's old terminology, but TL's later Tree / Arc rule is authoritative.
 Older M1 avatar language holds no authority over corrected rows and the Ledger.